- 4 hrs ago Urvashi Rautela, Before Cannes Underwent Reiki Treatment For More Serenity

 30. When he returned to Vadnagar, he stayed with his uncle and worked in his canteen.

-31. Narendra Modi was arrested for taking part in the non-violent protest against the Indian Government before the Indo-Pak war in 1971.
+31. Narendra Modi was arrested for taking part in a non-violent protest against the Indian Government before the Indo-Pak war in 1971.

 32. After the Indo-Pakistan War in 1971, Modi served as a full-time Pracharak (the one who campaigns) for the RSS and thus stopped working in his uncle's canteen.

 33. It was in 1978 that Narendra Modi is said to have completed his Bachelor of Arts degree in Political Science from the School of Open Learning, University of Delhi.

 34. He also received his Master of Arts degree in Political Science from Gujarat University, as a distance learning student.

 35. In June 1975, when the then Prime Minister Indira Gandhi imposed an Emergency, Modi was elected as the General Secretary of the Gujarat Lok Sangharsh Samiti.